JetBrains/kotlin-web-site/docs/topics/no-arg-plugin.md

 ## Gradle

-Add the plugin using the Gradle plugins DSL:
+Add the plugin using Gradle's plugins DSL:

 ```groovy
 plugins {